 Your financial documents must meet specific financial requirements to prevent a visa refusal.
 You must have the correct funds for 28 consecutive days before you submit your online visa application form.
 The Student visa guidance gives detailed information on the requirements for supporting documents.

-You are required to show that you have the course fees for the first year of your course plus living costs for the whole of the first year.
+You are required to show that you have the course fees plus living costs for the whole of the first year of your course.
 You must show you hold fund for 28 consecutive days.
-Your financial documents must be up to date.
+Your financial documents must not be more than 31 days old on the date you submit your online Student visa application.

 If you are applying for your student visa before 2 January 2025 your living costs are £1,334 per month and part of a month of your course up to a maximum of £12,006.
 Please note that If you are a new student starting in January 2025 and need to show us your financial documents to receive a CAS, you will be required to provide evidence of the higher amount for living costs as described below.